ncatlab/nlab-content/pages/4/5/9/3/3954/content.md

 1. We can construct a new model of set theory out of whole cloth from $V$, rather than trying to find it as a submodel of some assumed larger model.
 In material set theory, this construction is usually called a *Boolean valued model* (or a *Heyting valued model* if it is [[constructive mathematics|intuitionistic]]).
 In structural set theory, this construction is simply that of the [[topos of sheaves]] on a suitable [[site]], in the model $V$.
 The topos of sheaves is moreover *universal* over $V$ such that it contains an [[object]] $G$ satisfying the desired properties in its [[internal logic]]---in other words, it is a [[classifying topos]] of the [[theory]] of such a $G$.
 See at _[References -- In terms of classifying toposes](#ReferencesInTermsOfClassifyingToposes)_ for more.

-Although by analogy, it would seem that a modern perspective should prefer the third approach, most material set theorists still seem to prefer one of the first two.
+Although by analogy, it would seem that a modern perspective should prefer the third approach ([Shulman 20](#Shulman20)), most material set theorists still seem to prefer one of the first two.

 Before [[Paul Cohen|Cohen]] showed how forcing could give rise to models of ZF(C), [[Abraham Fraenkel|Fraenkel]] introduced the method of [[permutation model]]s (later refined by Mostowski and Specker), which gave models of [[ZFA]], a version of ZF with [[urelements|atoms]].
 See for example the [[basic Fraenkel model]].